karthi8495/Plant-_Disease_Detection_from_Images/README.md

 - Overall, **Custom CNN** stands out as the best model, offering the highest accuracy and balanced performance, making it the optimal choice for this classification task.

-##  User Guide

-For detailed instructions on using the application and interpreting predictions, please refer to the [User Guide](User_Guide.docx).

 ##  Challenges and Future Work

 ### Challenges: